DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 average banks have 20 to 30 sales people per one analyst.
 That is their real business.
 And do you think we should trust them?
-I mean, after all we know, that they cheat, con, exploit clients for their own profit, manipulate European level interests rates, the incredible bonus systems.
+I mean, after all we know, that they cheat, con, exploit clients for their own profit, manipulate European level interest rates, the incredible bonus systems.
-How is trust created, this is the question at core of Robin Hood.
+How is trust created?
+This is the question at core of Robin Hood.
 Unlike the normal banks and investment houses, we are fully transparent and not afraid of this question.
 How is value actually made?
 And this is also why the clergy tries to refuse our entrance to the temple, so that the